-Our Student Support Provider will continue to teach Social and Emotional lessons through our Second Step program to all grade levels.
-Small group and one-on-one Zoom meetings will be held to provide social and emotional supports for our students.
+Support for addressing the social/emotional needs of students from low-income families most affected by the financial impact of COVID 19 on our community will be increased by providing direct access to a "Student Support Provider".
+Our Student Support Provider will continue to teach Social and Emotional lessons through our Second Step program for students in all grade levels.
+Small group and one-on-one Zoom meetings will be held to address student needs.
 In addition, weekly meetings to support parents in need of extra support at home, especially during Distance Learning will be held.